-OS Vi ew PSCI V iew Step Core0 Core1 Cluster0 Core0 Core1 Cluster0 1: OS on Core0 requests Core0 before R R R R R R powerdown after PD R R R R R 2: PSCI Implementation observes request and places Core0 into before PD R R R R R powerdown after PD R R PD R R 3: OS on Core1 requests Core1 powerdown and, knowing it is last in the before PD R R PD R R cluster, Cluster0 powerdown after PD PD PD PD R R 4: PSCI Implementation observes requests for Core1 and Cluster0 and before PD PD PD PD R R processes them after PD PD PD PD PD PD
+OS Vie ew PSCI V iew Step Core0 Core1 Cluster0 Core0 Core1 Cluster0 1: OS on Core0 requests Core0 before R R R R R R powerdown after PD R R R R R 2: PSCI Implementation observes request and places Core0 into before PD R R R R R powerdown after PD R R PD R R 3: OS on Core1 requests Core1 powerdown and, knowing it is last in the before PD R R PD R R cluster, Cluster0 powerdown after PD PD PD PD R R 4: PSCI Implementation observes requests for Core1 and Cluster0 and before PD PD PD PD R R processes them after PD PD PD PD PD PD deal with the races that arise due to the differing views of core state.
+Solving the races gives rise to the following requirements:

-Table 5 Example flow: Cluster powerdown entry
+Table 4 Example flow: Cluster powerdown entry

 As the table illustrates, there are periods (marked in red) where the OS view of core state and the implementation view of core state do not match.
 This might happen after the OS requests a state, but before the implementation has processed the request.
 This can also happen when a core powers up, as the implementation sees the core before the OS.
-To implement OS-initiated mode, it is necessary to deal with the races that arise due to the differing views of core state.
-Solving the races gives rise to the following requirements:
+To implement OS-initiated mode, it is necessary to